Matching with Nested and Bundled Pandora Boxes: Pandora's Nested-Box Problem

 \subsubsection{Nested non-exposure}

-We now adapt the notion of non-exposure to fit the nested box setting.
+We also adapt the notion of non-exposure to fit the nested box setting.
 Intuitively, potential for exposure occurs when the algorithm opens a box $\ell$ in basket $i$ and receives a ``good news'' signal, resulting in a high Weitzman index for the next box.
 To avoid exposure, the algorithm should continue by opening the next box in this basket.
 Given our claim that $\kappa_i^{(\ell)}$ represents the value of the $\ell$th box, we might like to define exposure as a case where $\kappa_i^{(\ell+1)} > \sigma_i^{(\ell)}$, and the algorithm has advanced basket $i$ to stage $\ell$, yet the algorithm does not advance it to stage $\ell+1$.
 Consider a case, however, where $\sigma_i^{(1)} < \kappa_i^{(3)} < \sigma_i^{(2)}$ and we have advanced to stage $2$.
 In this case, not advancing to stage $3$ would cause an exposure \emph{relative to the decision to advance to stage $2$}, because $\kappa_i^{(3)} > \sigma_i^{(1)}$, even if there is no exposure relative to $\sigma_i^{(2)}$.
+This intuition motivates our definition of non-exposure.